lopeselio/dungeon-flow-chainlink-hack-upgrades/README.md

 <h1 align="center">Preview</h1>
+- An RPG game built on the Flow Blockchain, check the youtube video to view the demo.

+- Signup using Blockto Wallet using your email to obtain an addresss

-- Story based gameplay, Player has to collect loot from the chests, and kill the guarding monsters.
+- Story based gameplay, Player has to collect loot from the chests, and kill the guarding monsters who have different hit points.

-- Player has to unlock the locked token gates to reach the Mantle NFT collectible found at the End of the gameplay.
+- Player has to unlock the locked token gates to reach the Flow NFT collectible found at the End of the gameplay.

 - For achieving this, he has to break open the walls to unlock and find the mysterious wizard who is held captive and fetch the key to the gate.

-- In the end, after killing the evil angel, the player finally gets the key to the ultimate gate to get to the Mantle NFT.
+- In the end, after killing the evil angel, the player finally gets the key to the ultimate gate to get to the Flow NFT.

-- Player has three lives and is minted 4 DGN tokens for every Chest collected.
+- Player has three lives and is minted 4 coins and an NFT for every every Chest collected, and also mints a non-fungible token to his Blockto custodial wallet

+- Players can also view their game collectibles in the Player Dashboard on the game UI

 ## Contract address
 Game NFT Contract deployed on Flow Testnet : `0x7da523a18f7eb2c4`